-When a course is repeated more than once and student completes a Student Course Forgiveness Request Form, all grades for the course, excluding the first grade, will be employed in computation of the cumulative grade point average.
+When a course is repeated more than once, all grades for the course, excluding the first grade, will be employed in computation of the cumulative grade point average.
 Official records at the institution will list each course in which a student has enrolled.
 A repeated course will count only once toward the requirements for program completion.
 Students should be aware that some colleges do not honor course forgiveness.